-'Barclays Africa' or 'Absa' Barclays Africa Group Limited (now Absa Group Limited), which was previously a subsidiary of the Barclays Group.
+'Barclays Africa' or 'Absa' or 'Absa Group Limited' Barclays Africa Group Limited (now Absa Group Limited), which was previously a subsidiary of the Barclays Group.
 Following a sell down of shares resulting in a loss of control, the Barclays Group's shareholding in Absa Group Limited is now classified as a financial asset at fair value through other comprehensive income.

 'Balance weighted Loan to Value (LTV) ratio' In the context of the credit risk disclosures on secured home loans, a means of calculating marked to market LTVs derived by calculating individual LTVs at account level and weighting it by the balances to arrive at the average position.
-Balance weighted loan to value is calculated using the following formula: LTV = ((loan balance $1 \times MTM LTV\%$ for loan $1) + (loan balance <math>2 \times MTM LTV\%$ for loan 2) + ...) / total outstandings in portfolio.
+Balance weighted Loan to Value ratio is calculated using the following formula: LTV = ((loan 1 balance x Marked to market (MTM) LTV% for loan 2) + ...) / total outstandings in portfolio.